Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 It was gonna be years, if the zealots fought to the very last.

 Not that the zealots were a big part of the population.
 Most of the E-Skurel-Ir were still living the same life they always had, mortally afraid of the powerful aliens who ruled the surface, trying to make sense of a universe that routinely treated them like a chew-toy.
-When it came to the conflict between the staunch Penitents and Ukusevi’s faction---known to themselves as the Saved, and to the Penitents as the Fooled---most E-Skurel-Ir just kept their heads down.
+When it came to the conflict between the staunch Penitents and Ukusevi’s faction - known to themselves as the Saved, and to the Penitents as the Fooled - most E-Skurel-Ir just kept their heads down.

 The Penitents though… they *embraced* suffering.
 Their uniform was rags, or outright nudity, their battle cry the rattling cough of damaged lungs, scarred from breathing unfiltered surface air.
 They believed in the deliverance of a Punishment embraced, and the promised reward for the life that came after.
 They cared almost *nothing* for themselves, unless they were well and truly pushed.